Finder makes money from featured partners, but editorial opinions are our own.

 Do insurance companies ask if you're a student?

-Yes.
-Insurance companies require that you list your occupation, so you'll have to let the insurer know that you are a student.
+Typically, yes.
+Insurance companies will often ask what your occupation is, so you'll have to let the insurer know that you are a student.

 Are there any specific policies dedicated to students?